 Click to edit

-Dylan, A., Cammaert, J., & Tufford, L. (accepted).
+Dylan, A., Cammaert, J., & Tufford, L. (submitted and under external review).
 Nutritional social work: An avenue for teaching about sustainability in social work education.
 In S. Hillock & M. Morgenshtern (Eds.).
 Greening Social Work Education: Caring Sustainability.
 University of Toronto Press.